Skov0/ezSMS/README.md

 History - View sent SMSes.<br>

 ## Installation
-Go to install.php and follow the instructions.<br>
+Go to install.php and follow the instructions. (for added security please move backend/config/database.ini to a directory outside the document root after the installation.
+And edit backend/config/mysql_conn.php with the new path.)<br>

 ## Customization
 Edit backend/config/config.php - to customize the application.